WeAreProductive/drawing-DApp/README.md

     - You can execute the `voucher` once the current epoch is closed.
     - The newly minted NFT can be imoprted in your wallet by using the `smart contract address` and the `id` of the minted NFT.

-    > Note: the ids start from 1, and currently there is no way of knowing the nft's id.
+    > Note: the ids start from 1, and currently there is no way of knowing the newly minted nft's id.